Mathematics

 Algebra 2 Courses

-This course will build upon the Algebra 1 curriculum and is essential for further instruction in post Algebra 2 courses.
-Algebra 2 covers topics including but not limited to: extension of the properties of the real number system, linear and quadratic relations and inequalities, polynomials, radical and inverse functions, complex numbers, logarithmic and exponential functions, and rational functions.
+This course will build upon the Algebra 1 curriculum and is essential for further instruction in advanced math courses.
+Algebra 2 covers topics including, but not limited to: extension of the properties of the real number system, linear and quadratic relations and inequalities, polynomials, radical and inverse functions, complex numbers, logarithmic and exponential functions, and rational functions.

 Honors Algebra 2

-The purpose of this course is to continue the study of Algebra and to provide the foundation for applying algebraic skills to other mathematical and scientific fields.
-This course covers the same curriculum as Algebra 2 Plus as well as trigonometric functions, formulas, graphs, and identities.
-Topics are taught at a greater depth than Algebra 2 Plus.
-Students are expected to synthesize and apply the material beyond examples discussed in class.
+The purpose of this course is to continue the study of algebra and to provide the foundation for applying algebraic skills to other mathematical and scientific fields.
+This course covers the same curriculum as Algebra 2 as well as trigonometric functions, formulas, graphs, and identities.
+Topics are taught at a greater depth than Algebra 2.
+Students are expected to synthesize and apply the material beyond the examples discussed in class.

 Statistics With Applications